 Director - Steve Marshall

-Steve has 25 years' experience in environmental matters within the public, private and voluntary sectors, overseeing the strategic and practical management of a range of rural and urban landscapes as well as cultural and leisure facilities.
+Steve has 30 years' experience in environmental matters within the public, private and voluntary sectors, overseeing both the strategic and day-to-day management of a range of rural and urban landscapes as well as cultural and leisure facilities.

 Steve has a BSc (Hons) in Countryside and Environmental Management from the University of Aberdeen.